cb92/personal-climate-score/README.md

 ```
 Once the app is running, put the link into your browser window (something like `http://127.0.0.1:PORTNUMBER/`) to interact with the app

 Note that running this app will cause files to be written to a folder called `cache/` in your working directory.
+The app includes an intelligent caching system that automatically manages cache size and optimizes performance.